susie-ku/CoLES_project_ML/README.md

 In this work, we evaluate the performance of CoLES on several benchmark datasets for event sequence analysis.
 Our goal is to investigate the influence of pre-train data size and model size on model accuracy and NN saturation.

 We operate on two datasets with bank clients transactions information. **Sber dataset** contains information about transactions of bank customers.
 About 27,000,000 million records in volume.
 Each entry describes one banking transaction.
-For each of the ≈ 20, 000 test id, the participants need to use the trained model to predict which of the age groups the Client falls into.

 Training transactions **train.csv**, in which the date, amount, type and id of the client are known for each transaction;